Solidity

-language and deploy using Remix IDE or Hardhat.
+language and deploy using Remix IDE, Hardhat, or Foundry.
 By understanding the inner workings of these

 contracts and how they operate on a decentralized network, you’ll be well-equipped to build robust and efficient applications.
 By the end of this guide,